Cheyyar: Demographics

 According to 2011 census, Tiruvethipuram had a population of 53,802 with a sex-ratio of 1,014 females for every 1,000 males, much above the national average of 929.
 A total of 3,749 were under the age of six, constituting 1,940 males and 1,809 females.
 Scheduled Castes and Scheduled Tribes accounted for 12.81% and .56% of the population respectively.
 The average literacy of the town was 76.59%, compared to the national average of 72.99%.
-The town had a total of : 9162 households.
+The town had a total of 9162 households.
 There were a total of 14,580 workers, comprising 294 cultivators, 489 main agricultural labourers, 1,247 in house hold industries, 11,205 other workers, 1,345 marginal workers, 20 marginal cultivators, 109 marginal agricultural labourers, 206 marginal workers in household industries and 1,010 other marginal workers.
 As per the religious census of 2011, Tiruvethipuram had 88.6% Hindus, 9.4% Muslims, 1.11% Christians, 0.02% Sikhs, 0.02% Buddhists, 0.46% Jains, 0.38% following other religions and 0.01% following no religion or did not indicate any religious preference.

 Economy and Industrialization

-Cheyyar started industrialization following the establishment of the industrial complex by the State Industries Promotion Corporation of Tamil Nadu (SIPCOT). with an allotable field area of 619.35 Acres.
+Cheyyar started industrialization following the establishment of the industrial complex by the State Industries Promotion Corporation of Tamil Nadu (SIPCOT). with an allottable field area of 619.35 Acres.
 Since the investment hot-spots such as Sriperumbudur and Oragadam have become overcrowded, Cheyyar has become an alternative hub.
 This is evidenced by the recent announcements of a 250 acre hi-tech Special Economic Zone for automotive components, a 300 acre electronics hardware park and the commitment from the Taiwanese Shoe Company to set up its unit.
 Aluminum die cast unit by Ashley Alteams, a joint venture by Ashok Leyland and Finland-based Alteams Oy started its production in January 2010.
-This High pressure die cast will manufacture automobile and telecommunication components with initial capacity of 7000 ton per year.
+This High pressure die cast will manufacture automobile and telecommunication components with initial capacity of 7000 tons per year.